What you pay for Medicare depends on how much you earn each year and how much care you need. You pay a separate amount for each part of Medicare.

 Penalties: If you don't sign up for Part B when you first become eligible, you may have to pay a penalty if you did not have health insurance through an employer or union.
 The penalty is an additional 10% of the Part B premium for each 12-month period you did not enroll.

 Medicare Part D

 Deductible costs: Each year you pay a deductible before Medicare starts sharing the cost for your medicines.
-Although the deductible may vary from plan to plan, no plan may charge more than $320 in 2015.
-In 2016, the maximum will be $360.
+Although the deductible may vary from plan to plan, no plan may charge more than $445 in 2021.

 After you've paid the deductible, your Medicare prescription drug plan kicks in and you pay a copay or coinsurance.